trxycs/so1ics-wifi-hack-tut/README.md

-# WiFi Penetration Testing Guide
+# So1icitx's wifi hacking guide

 > **Disclaimer:** This guide is for educational purposes only.
 Use these tools exclusively on networks you own or have explicit permission to test.
 Unauthorized use may be illegal.